DavisVaughan/furrr/README.md

 }
 ```

-Finally, `purrr` was used to map over all of the splits, apply the
+Finally, `purrr` was used to map over all of the splits, apply the model
-model, and extract the results.
+to each, and extract the results.

 First in sequential order…